 Andy’s School Visits

-Andy works from reception/foundation classes to Y6 in primary.
-As well as occasionally working with Y7/8 in secondary schools although his books are mostly aimed at younger children.
+Andy works from reception/foundation classes to Y6 in primary, as well as occasionally working with Y7/8 in secondary schools.

 A typical KS1 session for ages 5-7:

 The focus is on interactive poetry and wordplay.